dendronhq/dendron-blog/vault/blog.2022.2022-05-10-self-contained-vaults-release.md.md

 If you'd like to try it out in a new workspace, you can follow the [self contained vaults configuration](https://wiki.dendron.so/notes/o4i7a81j778jyh7wql0nacb#configuration) to enable the feature then create a new workspace.
-Otherwise stay tuned for when we release a new [doctor command](https://wiki.dendron.so/notes/ZeC74FYVECsf9bpyngVMU) which can migrate your vaults automatically.
+Otherwise follow these instructions to [migrate existing vaults manually](https://wiki.dendron.so/notes/aikv0yamnfkcowlol7qeldy), or stay tuned for when we release a new [doctor command](https://wiki.dendron.so/notes/ZeC74FYVECsf9bpyngVMU) which can migrate your vaults automatically.

 ---